AzureAD/microsoft-authentication-library-for-js/lib/msal-node/docs/certificate-credentials.md

 * For Windows users, follow the guide here: [How to: View certificates with the MMC snap-in](https://docs.microsoft.com/dotnet/framework/wcf/feature-details/how-to-view-certificates-with-the-mmc-snap-in).

-* For Linux and MacOS users, use community guides -with judgment- to learn about how to install certificates.
+* For Linux and MacOS users, please consult your operating system documentation on how to install certificates.

 > :warning: You might need **administrator** privileges for running the commands above.